The classical budo, or "martial ways" are not combat systems like their forerunner, bujutsu,

 At times I had to force myself to eat - thankfully always home cooked food with fresh fruit and raw vegetables as much as possible.

 I was a pretty fit and flexible martial arts teacher before all this started and I began to painfully try out some easy stretching and strengthening exercises to help improve flexibility.
-And slowly - ever so slowly - my functionality became easier and I was able to return to my daily meditation practise over this time.
+And slowly - ever so slowly - my functionality became easier and I was able to return to my daily meditation practice over this time.

 I discovered that radiation pain flares do sometimes pass quite quickly but they can be around for years also.